by Team AYEINA and Rayeesa

 The Prophet (ﷺ) said, “Du’a (supplication) is worship.”
 [Abu Dawud]

 It is a powerful weapon of the believer.
 If his/her dua gets accepted, there’s khair in it.
-If it doesn’t get accepted, it could either be a source of source of salvation in the hereafter or a way to ward off evil from you.
+If it doesn’t get accepted, it could either be a source of salvation in the Hereafter or a way to ward off evil from you.

-In short, dua can result in the following:
+In short, a dua can result in the following:

 1) Allah will answer immediately.

-2) Allah will postpone it for a better time and we’ll be rewarded for the patience in shaa Allah.
+2) Allah will postpone it for a better time and we’ll be rewarded for our patience in shaa Allah.

 3) It will be rejected because Allah knows what’s best for us and it can help ward off harm in Dunya or Aakhirah (here or hereafter).